nallison/GTODocTest/docs/Reservations.md

 1. GTO assumes one instructor is available unless an "Extra instructor" is set in the Session/Duty page.
 Then two instructors are available.

 1. Beyond the two rostered instructors, flights can be specifically assigned an alternate instructor.
 These flights will not be counted as part of the rostered instructor limits.

+1. The "Late booking" and "Waitlisting" tags are hints for instructors to help them manage the etiquette and their workload.
+They are not a restriction from GTO's point of view.